agera-edc/DataSpaceConnector/blobspike/README.md

 ### Evaluate Integration testing approach (when actual storage instance is needed Azurite is preferred over cloud infra)

 The integration tests can be done with the help of Azurite.
-We can run a container and specify the storage accounts information in AZURITE_ACCOUNTS as below:
+We can run a container and specify the storage accounts name and its key in AZURITE_ACCOUNTS as below:

 ```bash
 docker run -p 10000:10000 -e "AZURITE_ACCOUNTS=account1:key1;account2:key2" mcr.microsoft.com/azure-storage/azurite
 ```

-Then, the connectionStrings of the storage accounts can be used for the integration tests.
-You can specify the account-name and the account-key in the connectionString:
+Then, according credentials can be used in the tests.
+For example, you can specify the account-name and the account-key in the connectionString:

 `DefaultEndpointsProtocol=http;AccountName=<account-name>;AccountKey=<account-key>;BlobEndpoint=http://127.0.0.1:10000/<account-name>;QueueEndpoint=http://127.0.0.1:10001/<account-name>;`

 ### Evaluate observability of copy-in-place operations and make sure it is traceable